 The MS shall then search for TC with traffic area number Y_1Y_2 , see fig 5.5.
+The entry to scheme D is done via entry D.1 if access channel is found instead of TC.
 After completion of the signalling scheme D, the MS shall return to the new calling channel.
 If the signalling scheme D is not successfully completed, the MS shall enter the roaming alarm state.
 Also in this case the MS shall return to the new calling channel.

-The search for free marked traffic channel shall start from a randomly selected channel.
+The search for free marked traffic channel shall start from a randomly selected channel within the TC band in use.
 Scheme D is initiated only when the MS is "on hook" and in the state roaming flag set, no roaming alarm.